 Click Add Project Summary to add a project to the dashboard.
 With the free plan, you can add only one project to your Dashboard.
-You will need to upgrade to paid account to add multiple projects to your Dashboard.
+You will need to upgrade to a paid account to add multiple projects to your Dashboard.

-When you add a project to the Dashboard, Asana creates a Project Card in the Dashboard.
+When you add a project to the dashboard, Asana creates a Project Card in the dashboard.
 You can access project status by clicking the Project Card.
 When you add a project to Dashboard, Asana will send you a digest email every Monday with project’s status and its progress chart.

-You can also link your Dashboard to Google Sheets.
+You can also link your dashboard to Google Sheets.
 Once linked, you will be able to see project’s data in Google Sheets and create custom reports & charts for reporting.
 Google Sheets integration with Asana Dashboard is extremely useful for creating and sharing project status reports with stakeholder who don’t use Asana.

 This will take you to Google Sheets.
 You can see project data and charts automatically created from the project data.
 By default, the Google Sheets report has three tabs: